Menu

 At Milton Park Primary School, we aim to grow positive behaviours in a happy, safe, caring, stimulating and inclusive environment.

-By implementing the principles of Restorative Practice helps us to focus on building better relationships with each other, taking the time to ensure that every member of our school community feels listened to, valued and respected.
+Implementing the principles of Restorative Practice helps us to focus on building better relationships with each other, taking the time to ensure that every member of our school community feels listened to, valued and respected.
 We support pupils in developing the skills to maintain positive relationships with others and to resolve disagreements and problems themselves.
 It is our role to educate our pupils to understand how their behaviour affects others and its impact on others.
 Pupils are supported to identify ways they can put right the harm they have caused.
-We are helping them to become empathic, considerate people who have the skills to avoid and resolve problems independently.
+We are helping them to become empathetic, considerate people who have the skills to avoid and resolve problems independently.

 • To develop positive relationships through a restorative approach, which promote self-esteem, self-discipline and which establish clear expectations of all members of the school community.